open-telemetry/opentelemetry-js-contrib/metapackages/auto-instrumentations-node/README.md

 This module includes auto instrumentation for all supported instrumentations and all available data exporters.
 It provides a completely automatic, out-of-the-box experience.
+Please see the [Supported Instrumentations](#supported-instrumentations) section for more information.

 Enable auto instrumentation by requiring this module using the --require flag: